louisesykes198/The_Christmas_Quiz/README.md

 ##### Interactive Features:

-Test: Check that the answer buttons respond correctly when clicked and display feedback.
+Test: Check that the answer button responds correctly when clicked and display the score.

 Result: Answer buttons work as expected, allowing users to select answers and proceed to the next question.